NobpasinTumdee/quick-wallet/README.md

 and set `VITE_STOCK_API_PROVIDER` / `VITE_STOCK_API_KEY`.
 Both send permissive CORS
 headers, so the browser calls them directly; quotes are cached in `sessionStorage`.

+**Quotes and candles use different vendors on purpose.** `stockApi.ts` fetches prices, `candleApi.ts` fetches the chart history, and they hold separate keys and separate budgets — otherwise opening one chart would starve every price on the screen.
+Free tiers are strict (Finnhub 60/min, Twelve Data 8/min), so `stockApi` keeps a sliding-window rate limiter and de-duplicates in-flight requests per
+symbol: a ticker that is both held and watched costs one request, not two.

+### Receipt scanning

+Reads a photo of a slip and fills in the amount, date and merchant. **The image never leaves the machine** — [tesseract.js](https://tesseract.projectnaptha.com/) runs the OCR in a Web Worker in the browser.
+There is no vision API and no key to configure.

+One caveat worth knowing before the first scan: the **language models** are downloaded from a CDN on first use (~2 MB for `eng`, ~4 MB for `tha`) and cached by the browser afterwards.
+That is a fetch of static model files, not of your image, but it is a network request — on a locked-down network the first scan will fail. `OCR_LANG_PATH` in `hooks/useReceiptScanner.ts` points at a self-hosted copy if you need one.

+Turning the OCR text into fields is `lib/receiptParser.ts`, and it is tuned for Thai bank slips rather than being a generic number-grabber.
+Two things it gets right that a naive parser does not:

+- **The biggest number on a Thai slip is the account balance**, not the transfer.
+  Amounts are chosen by what their line says — `จำนวนเงิน`, `ยอดชำระ`, Total — and lines announcing a balance, fee or VAT are excluded before anything is compared.
+Largest-number is only the last-resort fallback.
+- **Years are printed in the Buddhist Era.** `2568` naively parsed is a date 543 years in the future, which passes every plausibility check and looks fine in the form.
+Anything above 2400 is converted, and two-digit years are read as BE whenever the CE reading would be in the future.

+When nothing parses, the scan still hands back the text it read so you can use the first line as a note rather than starting over.

 ---

 ## 4. How the request shape works (and why it's odd)